igawakatwit/Survival-Analysis-Lapse-Prediction/README.md

 The repo is organized so you can easily explore the project from initial EDA through model development, evaluation, and final reporting.

-📁 code
-All Python scripts used in the modeling pipeline:
+📁 Code (All Python scripts used in the modeling pipeline):
 - mainC.py — Full pipeline: EDA → preprocessing → modeling → calibration → SHAP
 - edaC.py — Exploratory data analysis functions
 - preprocessingC.py — Data cleaning and preprocessing